aswinprabhu/Install/README.md

 #### Update Docker Compose File
 * Values are already set in the docker and docker-compose files but can be updated if different settings are required

-> For more info related to docker and docker-compose commands, please go through the docker documentation.
+> For more info related to docker and docker-compose commands, please go through the Docker documentation.

 ##### **UI** Service (Recommended to edge cache to handle load on this)